flame-engine/flame/doc/flame/collision_detection.md

     Set<Vector2> intersectionPoints,
     PositionComponent other,
   ) {
-    // Removes the component when it comes it contact with a Brick.
+    // Removes the component when it comes in contact with a Brick.
     // Neither Player nor Water would be passed to this function
     // because these classes are filtered out by [onComponentTypeCheck]
     // in an earlier stage.